client9/googledrive2hugo/README.md

 From there you publish in a few ways

 * Run Hugo and serve directly or publish output
-* Commit markdown pages, trigger Travis-CI, whatever
+* Commit the generated markdown pages, trigger Travis-CI, whatever

 It's not clear what exactly the best API is since I'm new to Google Drive API